-If the PDU Session modification is UE triggered and the N2 SM information indicates modification failure, the SMF shall reject the PDU session modification by including a N1 SM container with a PDU Session Modification Reject message (see clause 8.3.3 of TS 24.501 [25]) in the Nsmf_PDUSession_UpdateSMContext Response in step 7b.
-Step 8 is skipped in this case.
+If the N2 SM information indicates modification failure, the SMF shall initiate the PDU Session Modification or PDU Session Release procedure after this procedure to update the QoS rules and QoS Flow level QoS parameters in the UE.

 8. The SMF may update N4 session of the UPF(s) that are involved by the PDU Session Modification by sending N4 Session Modification Request message to the UPF (see NOTE 3).

 The SMF may update the UPF with N4 Rules related to new, modified or removed QoS Flow(s), unless it was done already in step 2a.